 • The plasma pharmacokinetics of levonorgestrel in a subset of 80 subjects (40 for each IUS) with serial sampling over the duration of use

-• Levonorgestrel levels in a subset of approximately 60 subjects (LNG20 arm only) following IUS removal at 60 months with sampling at various timepoints up to 14 days post-IUS removal
+• Plasma levonorgestrel levels in a subset of approximately 60 subjects (LNG20 arm only) following IUS removal at 85 months of use with sampling at various timepoints up to 14 days post-IUS removal

 • Plasma levonorgestrel levels for all subjects at each visit starting with Month 36 to support a decision for extended duration of use of LNG20 beyond Month 60

-• Residual levonorgestrel levels and ex vivo release rates in an appropriate sampling of IUSs that are removed and, when available, expelled during the study
+• Analysis of an appropriate sampling of IUSs that are removed and, when available, expelled during the study

 • The safety and tolerability of LNG20 in a small cohort of women between ages 36 and 45 years

-• Endometrial thickness at 1 year and 5 years of LNG20 use
+• Endometrial thickness in a subset of 60 subjects at 1, 5 and 7 years of LNG20 use

 The Utah study site has been selected to participate in the PK Treatment substudy.